adc17/adc17.github.io/_posts/2018-10-07-shipping-journey-of-keyboard.md

 Salluit:

 ![picture-of-salluit][salluit]
+<figcaption>Image is public domain, but credit to Nicolas Perrault III</figcaption>

 A friend thinks this was probably a bug in the courier's tracking software, but I really hope it wasn't.
 If you're going to have to wait a long time for a package, it's at least